nikolaosJP/hyperkube.dev/content/publications/tale-two-florida-cities.md

 - **Hyde Park (Tampa):** Flooding happens, but it’s approached as a low-urgency concern, something to monitor, not something that dominates daily life.
 - **Saint Augustine:** Flooding happens often enough that residents treat it like an irritating seasonal guest.

 To test how future conditions shape preferences, residents were split into two groups.
 One saw a gentle, manageable future water level.
 The other saw a four foot scenario that basically suggests investing in stilts.
-The results were rather predictable; the closer the water gets to your living room, the louder the calls for action become
+The results were rather predictable; the closer the water gets to your living room, the louder the calls for action become.

 ## What Residents Actually Think
 The two communities rated the same problem very differently.